openharmony/communication_dsoftbus/README.md

 >**NOTICE:**
 >To use RPC across devices, you must have the  **ohos.permission.DISTRIBUTED\_DATASYNC**  permission \(which is a dangerous one\).

+>When the device actively discovers the mobile phone, the mobile phone needs to turn on the discovered switch of the HyperTerminal before it can be discovered by the device.

 **1. Discovery**

 -   **Publishing process**